-It was 2018 and Kinemastik premiered a programme of exciting, relevant and groundbreaking short films at the International Short Film Festival, which took place on the 27th and 28th July at the Garden of Rest in Floriana.
+For our 15th anniversary Kinemastik premiered a programme of exciting, relevant and groundbreaking short films at our International Short Film Festival.

-As in previous years, the audience got a chance to vote for their favourite film in our audience award.
-The festival winner was selected by an international jury that awarded the Golden Dot trophy.
+The audience once again had their chance to vote for their favourite film in our audience award.
+The festival winner was selected by an international jury awarding the much coveted Golden Dot trophy.

 You can find out about this years jury HERE.